History of Malawi: Portuguese influence

 Initially, the Maravi Empire's economy was largely dependent on agriculture, especially the production of millet and sorghum.
 It was during the Maravi Empire, sometime during the 16th century, that Europeans first came into contact with the people of Malawi.
 Under the Maravi Empire, the Chewa had access to the coast of modern-day Mozambique.
 Through this coastal area, the Chewa traded ivory, iron, and slaves with the Portuguese and Arabs.
 Trade was enhanced by the common language of Chewa (Nyanja) which was spoken throughout the Maravi Empire.

-In 1616 the Portuguese trader Gaspar Bocarro journeyed through what is now Malawi, producing the first European account of the country and its people.
+In 1616, the Portuguese trader Gaspar Bocarro journeyed through what is now Malawi, producing the first European account of the country and its people.
 The Portuguese were also responsible for the introduction of maize to the region.
 Maize would eventually replace sorghum as the staple of the Malawian diet.
 Malawian tribes traded slaves with the Portuguese.
 These slaves were sent mainly to work on Portuguese plantations in Mozambique or to Brazil.

 Ngoni

-The decline of the Maravi Empire resulted from the entrance of two powerful groups into the region of Malawi.
+The decline of the Maravi Empire was due to the entry of two powerful groups into the Malawi region.
 In the 19th century, the Angoni or Ngoni people and their chief Zwangendaba arrived from the Natal region of modern-day South Africa.
 The Angoni were part of a great migration, known as the mfecane, of people fleeing from the head of the Zulu Empire, Shaka Zulu.
 The Ngoni people settled mostly in what is modern-day central Malawi; particularly Ntcheu and parts of Dedza district.
 However, some groups proceeded north; entering Tanzania and settling around Lake Victoria.
 But splinter groups broke off and headed back south; settling in modern-day northern Malawi, particularly Mzimba district, where they mixed with another migrant group coming from across Lake Malawi called the Bawoloka.
 Clearly, the mfecane had a significant impact on Southern Africa.
 The Angoni adopted Shaka's military tactics to subdue the lesser tribes, including the Maravi, they found along their way.
 Staging from rocky areas, the Ngoni impis would raid the Chewa (also called Achewa) and plunder food, oxen and women.
 Young men were drawn in as new fighting forces while older men were reduced to domestic slaves and/or sold off to Arab slave traders operating from the Lake Malawi region.